 Gynecomastia (breast reduction): In some gynecomastia patients, the prominence is simply due to an excess of fat in the area, and liposuction can take care of the problem.
 More commonly, the prominence is due to an excess of breast tissue and fat both, and a small incision along the border of the areola (flat part of the nipple) is needed to remove the extra tissue.
 This gynecomastia surgery is typically combined with liposuction to feather the edges of tissue removal.

-Schedule a complimentary consultation with Dr. Murphy today.
+Schedule a consultation with Dr. Murphy today.
 If you already had an initial consultation Dr. Murphy is more than happy to meet with you again and answer any lingering questions.